 Adapting to Climate Change: Small Cities, Big Challenges

 In the past few years, the twin challenges of climate adaptation and mitigation and equitable communities have risen to the top of the public agenda.
 Cities are facing incredible challenges to plan effectively to reduce carbon emissions, adapt to climate vulnerabilities and achieve more equitable communities for all their residents.
 Many smaller communities are struggling to develop effective strategies that marshal resources and build momentum towards addressing these complex challenges.
 Northampton, Massachusetts and Dubuque, Iowa have frequently outperformed larger jurisdictions on these issues and have emerged as leading municipalities.
 Northampton was the first jurisdiction in the nation to achieve the coveted 5-STAR sustainability rating and has been the recipient of numerous related awards.
 Dubuque has similarly been recognized for its achievements with dozens of awards, including 5 All-America City Awards in just a dozen years for imaginative collaborations to address their key challenges.
 Their experiences provide insights to frame a future direction for other communities seeking to build the civic infrastructure and strategies that will lead to success.
-This session will present perspectives from city officials in each of these leading municipalities about the mechanics of planning for sustainable futures.
+This session presents perspectives from city officials in each of these leading municipalities about the mechanics of planning for sustainable futures.
+Hosted by the AIA Communities by Design (CxD) program.